Finalist for the 2024 Vine National Canadian Jewish Book Awards

 A story about class, power, character, and growing up….

-When Sean McFall encounters golden-haired David Goldberg and his larger-than-life father, Saul, he is dazzled by the family’s riches, power, and ease in social situations.
+In the late 1970s, at a boys’ prestigious private school in Montreal, the son of a billionaire chooses the son of a construction worker for his tag football team.
+As Sean McFall gets to know golden-haired David Goldberg and his larger-than-life father, Saul, he is dazzled by the family’s riches, power, and ease in social situations.
 The bright lives of the Goldbergs are profoundly different from those of Sean’s working-class parents.

 But as Sean grows up and is pulled closer to the centre of the Goldberg family by the gravitational force of their wealth and position, he discovers a tyrannical and abusive patriarch, an estranged relative bent on revenge, and dark family secrets.